YouwangDeng/Leetcode/LeetcodeNote.md

 * find the logic, from the end to the beginning, find the change location, find the next minimum change loc, swap, and reverse
 * use function to build the structure

+## Minimum Window Substring
+* use a HashMap to cache data
+* use a queue to store next move position
+* use two pointers to indicate the length
+* use while loop to update the left pointer